 PureVPN price & refund policy

-PureVPN offers a cheap 7 day trial for about $1 — but then the price jumps up to $6.49 per month if you read the fine print.
+PureVPN offers a cheap 7 day trial for about $1 — but then the price jumps up to $6.49 per month.
 This is an automatic charge that may confuse some users.
 And when you consider this as the standard price, PureVPN would not even qualify for the cheap VPN category under $4 per month.